jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 <kbd>![alt text](HW8_jlk635_Chernoff_faces_in_R.png "Chernoff faces of CUSP 2017/18 (and a few other countries)")</kbd>

 #### Legend
-The variables represented by the Chernoff faces can be interpreted as follows:
+The variables represented by characteristics of the Chernoff faces are as follows:

 |**Variable No.** |**Chernoff face representation** |**Indicator Name** |